-With the growing adoption of big data infrastructure technologies like Hadoop has come increased awareness of the different activities involved in successful Hadoop-based analyses.
+With the growing adoption of big data infrastructure technologies like Hadoop has come increased awareness of the different activities involved in successful Hadoop-based analyzes.
 Specifically, users have come to appreciate that “data wrangling” is a crucial first step in preparing data for broader analysis – and one that consumes a significant amount of time and effort.
 However, too many people regard wrangling as janitorial work; as an unglamorous rite of passage before sitting down to do “real” work.

 In fact, wrangling is as much a part of the data analysis process as the final results.
 Wrangling, properly conducted, gives you insights into the nature of your data that then allow you to ask better questions of it.
 Wrangling is not something that’s done in one fell swoop, but iteratively.
 Each step in the wrangling process exposes new potential ways that the data might be “re-wrangled,” all driving towards the goal of generating the most robust final analysis.